AyalaKoslowsky/English-tutor/README.md

 # English Tutor Website
 ## Description
 A platform designed to help children learn English in a fun and interactive way.
+Includes frontend, backend, and a database (SQLite).
 The website is divided into different levels of learning, including Beginner, Intermediate, and Advanced.
-Each level offers unique activities and quizzes to enhance the learning experience.

 Beginner Level: Focuses on learning the alphabet and basic words through interactive games.
 Intermediate Level: Enhances vocabulary and introduces new words and concepts.